 In our last meeting, we realized the lessons we’ve learned in content marketing over the years would be useful for many business owners and digital marketers, so we decided to gather them together into this article.

 We’ve got 7 of the most important content marketing lessons we’ve learned after writing hundreds of blog posts.
-Plus, we’ve created a free editorial calendar that you can download and start using today for FREE.
+Plus, we’ve created a.

 Ok, let’s get started with the first important lesson on building a powerful blog to skyrocket your content marketing!

 “A picture is worth a thousand words,” or so the saying goes, and it’s doubly true for the photos you use on your blog.

 Vibrant, high-resolution photos with relevant imagery can help you to tell a story and guide your readers through your content.
 Great photos help you to get more social shares, and they also help SEO.
 Want more proof why photos are important?

 Check out this study below from Socialbakers.
 They discovered that images on Facebook constituted 93% of the most engaging posts!

 The best part is, you don’t even have to pay for amazing photos.
 There are many websites where you can get free, high-quality stock photos.
 Here are just a few examples:

 Before you even start creating the content itself, you need to draw people’s attention to your post with an amazing headline.

 Peter Koechley from Upworthy says “When we test headlines we see a 20% difference, 50% difference, 500% difference.
 A really excellent headline can make something go viral.”